LordAmit/muse/code/Muse/src/log/README.md

 Provide the following list of required arguments when running Muse:
 1. ``ConfigFilePath``: This is the path to the config.properties file that Muse uses to read arguments.
 These arguments defined in the config.properties file include:
 - ``appSrc``: Path of the mutated Android app source code folder, which you want to remove leaks from;
 - `operatorType`: Type of operator used when creating mutants.
-Currently supported arguments are: TAINTSOURCE, TAINTSINK, SCOPESOURCE, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.
+Currently supported arguments are: TAINTSINK, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.
 - ``insertionLog``: Path to a log file listing all of the leaks inserted by Muse.
 This information is output to the console when running "Mutate".
 - ``executionLog``: Path to a log file containing all executed leaks that will should remain in the mutant app.